cmsgs/android_device_samsung_galaxytab/tools/readme.txt

-This is a beta build of CyanogenMod 6 froyo by Technomancer TCMAN-dmg on freenode.net and irc.droid-life.com
+This is a beta build of CyanogenMod 7 gingerbread by Technomancer TCMAN-dmg on freenode.net and irc.droid-life.com

 Bug reports: open issues at http://github.com/techomancer/android_device_samsung_galaxytab